AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

 - `gettext` package
 - An active Azure subscription.
 - An account in Azure Entra ID.
-- An Azure DNS Zone in your Azure subscription (provided by the Competitor Interfaces team)
+- An Azure DNS Zone in your Azure subscription (A domain may be provided by the Organizers if requested, otherwise you may use your own domain).

 ### Azure